Avoid Free Web Hosts: 20+ Reasons Why You Should!

 You can use tools like Yougetsignal for doing a reverse IP Check to find the domains hosted on your server.
 Remember such spam sites affect ranking of other sites hosted on same the server.

 Most of the free hosts won’t have the feature to link with your DNS.
 So you’ll probably end with their subdomain for your site.

-Suppose if your host’s name is free-hosting.com then you may need to use something like yourdomain.free-hosting.com for your site.
+Suppose if your host’s name is example.com then you may need to use something like yourdomain.example.com for your site.
 Looks disappointing?
 You have no choice.

 13. Strict file size limits

 They have file size limits.
 So if you have a high resolution picture or some video clips, you won’t be able to upload using your free plan.
 You’ll probably end up with messing the server.
 Almost every free hosting plan has strict file size limits.

 14. Short & unreliable FTP sessions

 When you try to upload or download some files using FTP client like Filezilla, you may face short sessions, and you may not successfully receive or send all the files because of short session.

 And those sessions could be unreliable, so you might face intrusion.